qiskit-community/may4_challenge_exercises/README.md

 If you are experiencing problems when validating the exercises, try the following. **Before you proceed, please keep a backup of your solutions since these steps will restore the exercises to their initial state and delete your progress.**

 1. Create a new Qiskit Notebook.
-2. Add a new code cell, and then copy-and-paste this:
+2. Add a new code cell, and then copy-and-paste this :

 ```
 %pip install -I git+https://github.com/qiskit-community/may4_challenge.git@0.4.30